messagetemplates/grammar/README.md

 # grammar
-A BNF grammar for the base message template syntax
+A EBNF grammar for the base message template syntax